 Edward, as the Prince of Wales and Aquitaine, proved decisive in tipping the scales in the favour of England.
-He was able to decisively defeat to the French in a number of major battles and was immensely popular in England due to his victories.
+He was able to decisively defeat the French in a number of major battles and was immensely popular in England due to his victories.

 He was instrumental in defeating the French in the Battle of Poitiers, effectively capturing the French king John the Good.
 John received good treatment at Edward’s hands.

 Edward also established the knightly Order of the Garter in England.
 However, historians have also argued that he earned his epithet “The Black” due to his cruel deeds during his campaigns in France.

-He first led the Crecy campaign which helped England establish a firmer control over Normandy while pushing back the French successfully.
+He first led the Crécy campaign which helped England establish firmer control over Normandy while pushing back the French successfully.
 Edward then turned to northern France where he scored yet other victories over the French forces.

 The grandest victory Edward bagged against France was the Battle of Poitiers.
 After ravaging the countryside and crippling France economically, he defeated a large French force at Poitiers and captured the King and his son.

-This helped Edward became the Lord of Biscay for a while but the gains in the Castilian campaign were short-lived.
+This helped Edward become the Lord of Biscay for a while but the gains in the Castilian campaign were short-lived.
 Peter was soon murdered and Edward couldn’t recover any of the funds he had poured into the campaign.

 When defending his territories in Aquitaine against the French army, he had to be carried on a litter during the Siege of Limoges.
 The illness forced him to retire to England from Aquitaine and he finally died in 1376.